Skip to content

 Invoice2go, our pick for the best invoicing software for sending invoices by mobile messaging apps

 When you log in to Invoice2go, you'll notice that the interface looks professional and polished, a straightforward approach to invoicing.
-There's a big, useful "Create" button where you can create anything from a new invoice to a new client.
+There's a big, useful Create button where you can create anything from a new invoice to a new client.
 It has an onboarding checklist on the dashboard, and you'll get essential information about invoices, such as total sales volume in the current month and unpaid and overdue totals.

 Its primary strength unlocks when you install the mobile app.
 When you're ready to send an invoice, you can send it via any messaging app you have on your phone.
-This is great for clients that are easier to reach via WhatsApp or the good old SMS.
+This is great for clients who are easier to reach via WhatsApp or good old SMS.
 Once they get your invoice, they just have to click the link, and they'll see all the details.

 Customizing the look of your invoices is easy, and there are plenty of options.
 You can pick one of eight layouts, add your own logo and set its alignment, or add a header image and watermarked elements for extra flair.
 It's quite flexible for the limited number of controls; if you spend some time here, you'll be able to craft something unique with a professional look.

 As with most of the competition, Invoice2go integrates with Stripe and PayPal to let your clients pay online.
 You can also create projects to keep your invoices, estimates, and project notes in one place; add your expenses; and explore integrations with other apps.
-If one of your apps isn't on the native integrations list, you can connect Invoice2go to Zapier to access a library of thousands of available apps.
-Here are some examples.

 Invoice2go price: Plans start at $5.99/month; transaction fees depend on the payment processor you use.